slsdetectorgroup/slsDetectorPackage/docs/src/Testing.rst

     export PYTHONPATH=$PWD/bin
     python -m pytest ../python/tests/

-If a test requires a virtual detector mark them with the pytest marker ``@pytest.mark.withdetectorsimulators``.
+If a test requires a detector mark them with the pytest marker ``@pytest.mark.detectorintegration``.

 To run only tests requiring virtual detectors use the following command:

 .. code-block:: console
     #in build
-    python -m pytest -m withdetectorsimulators ../python/tests/
+    python -m pytest -m detectorintegration ../python/tests/

 There is a helper test fixture in ``slsDetectorSoftware/python/tests/conftest.py`` called ``test_with_simulators`` that sets up virtual detectors and yields the test for all detectors.